Convert Tablespoons of Sugar to Grams

 How to Convert Tablespoons of Sugar to Grams

-To convert a tablespoon measurement to a gram measurement, multiply the sugar by the conversion ratio.
-One tablespoon of sugar is equal to 12.5 grams, so use this simple formula to convert:
+Since one tablespoon of sugar is equal to 12.5 grams, you can use this simple formula to convert:

-The sugar in grams is equal to the tablespoons multiplied by 12.5.
+The sugar in grams is equal to the sugar in tablespoons multiplied by 12.5.

 While experts usually suggest measuring dry ingredients by weight since it's more accurate, some recipes call for ingredients by volume and many of us don't have a scale when we need one.
 Because the density of different types of sugar vary, it may not be obvious how to convert between a weight and volume measurements.